-He expressed the hope that the stakeholders meeting would get the needed results.
-Professor Yankah therefore tasked the committee to prepare action plan as a means of tackling the problems.
+He expressed the hope that the stakeholders’ meeting would get the needed results.
+Professor Yankah, therefore, tasked the committee to prepare an action plan as a means of tackling the problems.

 In her welcome address, the Agona West Municipal Chief Executive, Hon.
-Mrs. Justina Marigold Assan said the Assembly would was in Constance collaboration with the District Directorate of Education to ensure educational development.
+Mrs. Justina Marigold Assan said the Assembly would be in Constance collaboration with the District Directorate of Education to ensure educational development.

-” This stakeholders meeting is timely and would complement programs and activities of the Assembly for a better results in the educational sector.
+” This stakeholder meeting is timely and would complement programs and activities of the Assembly for better results in the educational sector.

-Let us encourage our children to understand the essence of attaining height in the educational ladder thus reducing poverty in the municipality.
+Let us encourage our children to understand the essence of attaining a height on the educational ladder thus reducing poverty in the municipality.
 Illiteracy goes with poverty and economic hardships

 As parents and stakeholders, we must let the children take advantage of the Free SHS to reach the highest level in education.

-I also urge teachers not to rest on their oars but to strive hard in their assigned duties aimed at improving educational standard in the Municipality.
+I also urge teachers not to rest on their oars but to strive hard in their assigned duties aimed at improving educational standards in the Municipality.